EQUAStart/com_website/src/pages/contact-success/index.md

 ---
 ## Keep an eye out for exciting updates!

-We'll be sending you email updates as to our progress, and shsare with you the growing opportunities as we evolve the future of agreements!
+We'll be sending you email updates as to our progress, and share with you the growing opportunities as we evolve the future of agreements!

 ---